replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

           - fail:
               when: "absent"
               message: |
-                The Harbor core workload has not been deployed to this cluster.
+                The Harbor core component has not been deployed to this cluster.
 Please sure to install the Harbor registry application using its Helm chart.
           - fail:
               when: "< 1"
               message: |
-                The Harbor core workload is not currently running on this cluster.
+                The Harbor core component is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
           - pass:
               message: |
-                Ther Harbor core workload is running on this cluster and ready for use.
+                Ther Harbor core component is running on this cluster and ready for use.
 ```

 Getting Started
 ===============

 Let's create a support bundle using this definition.
 Click on the "Manifest
-Editor" tab and create a new file named `harbor-support-bundle.yaml`.
+Editor" tab and create a new file named `harbor-support-bundle.yaml` in the
+`/home/replicant` directory.

 ![Creating the Support Bundle File](../assets/creating-harbor-support-bundle.png)